Evgeny17387/ImageProcessing/README.md

 Using <b>Lyod-Max Algorithm</b> for Optimal Binarization from 8 to 1 bit</br>
 Optimal Binarization makes objects distinguishable from background
 ![alt text](HW_1/Results/Section_B.png)
-Adaptive Binarization makes objects distinguishable from background in more complex environment
+Adaptive Binarization with sliding window can make objects distinguishable from background in more complex environment, since it calculates local thresholds instead of singal global
 ![alt text](HW_1/Results/Section_C.png)